Rakeela/dragora-notes/envs100disc4-pandemicblues.md

 is stalled behind a major barrier, which is that human immune systems learn resistance against currently known RNA vaccines[].
 Initial commentary:
 1. This seems like information that may become hard to find at future points as people take inventions for granted, so I'm glad to be adding it to my records.
+2. It's possible that I'm severely in error here, yet I would swear I've read about this before.
+I understand that necessity was pushed very hard here, yet it seems like information inconvenient to 'necessary' courses of action tends to fall out of visibility to a disproportionate extent...
 Suggested sources:
+To-do
 Conclusion pro tempore:
+To-do
 Concluding commentary:
+To-do

+Citation needed:
+ Now we're trying out new prototype RNA vaccination technologies[] Initial commentary:
+ 1. This is actually kind of uncomfortable.
+The RNA vaccines are novel.
+ 2. This citation needs to establish the novelty of the vaccines.
+Suggested sources:
+To-do
+Conclusion pro tempore:
+To-do
+Concluding commentary:
+To-do

+Citation needed:
+in massive scale trials[]
+Initial commentary:
+1. This is also kind of uncomfortable.
+I'm referring to accelerated public deployment of prototype vaccine technologies.
+Medical science doesn't like to do these things, but a global recession created by widespread quarantining in response to a pandemic brings a lot of necessity pressure to bear.
+2. This citation needs to establish the acceleration of the work on the vaccine.
+Suggested sources:
+To-do
+Conclusion pro tempore:
+To-do
+Concluding commentary:
+To-do

 ---
 Blue sky foolishness:  "While performing the research that went into this essay, I compiled a procedural report describing the steps that physicians would need to perform in order to perform allergen vaccination treatments."